JaiMelton/JaiMelton/README.md

 ## Objective

-After delving into business analytics, my path has ignited a fervor for cybersecurity, driving my enthusiasm to transition into the field.
-I am particularly keen on securing a position as a Cybersecurity Analyst or Security Analyst, or contributing to a Security Operations Center (SOC) as a Tier 1 Analyst.
+After delving into business analytics, my path ignited a fervor for cybersecurity, driving my enthusiasm to transition into the field.
+I am particularly keen on securing a position as a Cybersecurity Analyst, Security Analyst, or contributing to a Security Operations Center (SOC) as a Tier 1 Analyst.
+Alongside my cybersecurity career, I am also eager to leverage my strong technical writing skills to create clear, accessible documentation, including user guides, security manuals, and process documentation.
+My goal is to combine my passion for securing digital environments with my ability to communicate complex technical concepts effectively, ensuring that both technical and non-technical audiences can understand and apply the information.

 ## Skills